jlaurens/edython/fonts/README.md

-# ezPython fonts
+# edython fonts

-ezPython is using the DejaVuSans fonts.
+edython is using the DejaVuSans fonts.
 They are expected to be packaged into an offline application and download by an online application.